Doctor of Musical Arts (DMA) Handbook

 PhD-Musicology, PhD-Theory, and DMA-Composition students should discuss the components of their Written Qualifying Exams with their advisors.

-Written Music History Qualifying Exam
+Music History Qualifying Exam

-The Written Music History Qualifying Exam is proctored in-person once per semester during the academic year or students may choose to take an additional three-credit-hour MUSC course with approval from their major advisor and area coordinator to meet this requirement.
-Please take note of the following rules and suggestions for the Written Music History Qualifying Exam.
+The Music History Qualifying Exam is proctored in-person once per semester during the academic year or students may choose to take an additional three-credit-hour MUSC course with approval from their major advisor and area coordinator to meet this requirement.
+Please take note of the following rules and suggestions for the Music History Qualifying Exam.

 • There are old versions of the exam available in the Music Library that you can consult for study purposes.